 Kayaks and SUPs: there are five doubles and one single kayaks and two stand up paddle boards (SUPs) on board the ORIGIN.
 They are available at designated sites during the cruise at no charge.
 Guests may sign up for available time slots on a first come first serve basis.

 Not Included in your cruise rate: Airfare to Galapagos, Galapagos entrance fee (park tax), INGALA Transit card (TCT), gratuities for guides and crew, premium alcoholic beverages, light laundry service, Wi-Fi (when available), purchases from the boutique.

 Gratuities to guides & crew: Aboard our vessels gratuities are not included.
 We prefer that our guests reward our crew based on their performance.
 Tipping is a personal matter and passengers are encouraged to tip an amount they find appropriate.
 For those passengers who inquire, we suggest they follow our guidelines of $300-350 per person per week.
 Gratuities are divided among all crew members including the naturalist guides.
-You may add the gratuity to your on board account and pay with a credit card (MasterCard or Visa only) however a 14% IVA tax will apply.
+You may add the gratuity to your on board account and pay with a credit card (MasterCard or Visa only).
 Cash in US dollars is accepted without taxes added.

 Wi-Fi/Communication: The ORIGIN now offers Wi-Fi for an additional charge.
 The per person rates are: $100 one day - $200 three days - $260 five days - $320 entire cruise unlimited use.
 There is a limit of ten users at any one time.
 The charges are added to the guests on board account and cannot be prepaid in advance. http://www.ecoventura.com/now-offering-wifi-on-board-the-mv-origin/